krystofrezac/space-game/README.md

 # Space game
 It's small game that I created as part of my school project.
-I tried to do it as much realistic as I could, so there is no air friction, gravity and bullet speed is relative to rocket speed.
+I tried to do it as much realistic as I could, so there is no air friction, no gravity and bullet speed is relative to rocket speed.

 ## Installation
 Just run `yarn install` in root folder.